 Taking into account the characteristics of the Group's properties, as well as the features of the local market, the market comparison approach was considered in these circumstances as the most suitable in estimating the market value of the properties.
-However, there are limitations to this approach as there was a limited number of transactions in 2016 and 2015.
-For each property three comparable were selected and the following elements of comparison were considered: price, real property rights transferred, financing terms, conditions of sale, expenditures made immediately after the purchase, location, area, visibility and frontage, utilities, access, public transportation, existing buildings, existing potential building permitting and best use.
+However, there are limitations to this approach as there was a limited number of transactions in 2017 and 2016.
+For each property three comparables were selected and the following elements of comparison were considered: price, real property rights transferred, financing terms, conditions of sale, expenditures made immediately after the purchase, location, area, visibility and frontage, utilities, access, public transportation, existing buildings, existing potential building permitting and best use.
 Land price varies depending on the size of the plot.
 In case of development sites, the larger the plot, the lower the price per square meter.
-In terms of size, based on market evidence, land plots were grouped in several intervals, as follows: smaller than 1,000 sq m, between 1,000 and 5,000 sq m, between 5,000 and 10,000 sq m, between 10,000 and 50,000 sq m and larger than 50,000 sq m.
+In terms of size, based on market evidence, land plots were Grouped in several intervals, as follows: smaller than 1,000 sq m, between 1,000 and 5,000 sq m, between 5,000 and 10,000 sq m, between 10,000 and 50,000 sq m and larger than 50,000 sq m.
 If comparison was made with sites that are in different size intervals, a 5% adjustment was applied.

 The properties have been inspected along with the surrounding neighborhood and location from which comparable data was drawn where possible.
-The limited liquidity of the market has resulted in comparable being mainly based on the most recent asking prices.
+The limited liquidity of the market has resulted in comparables being mainly based on the most recent asking prices.
 In such cases, several adjustments ranging on average between 10-30% were applied to the asking prices to adjust for reduced liquidity, difference in size, accessibility, permitting, etc.

-On 31 March 2017, the Company signed the sale of Morii Lake plot for a consideration of EUR 2.65 million, with the amount being cashed the same day.
-On 29 March 2017, the company also signed a sale agreement for part of its Mamaia North plot for an amount of EUR 8 million.

-Therefore, the respective values have also been used for the purpose of fair value at 31 December 2016.
+On 29 March 2018, the Company completed the sale of remaining part of the Mamaia North plot for the amount of EUR 6.67m.
+Therefore, the sale price has also been used for the purpose of fair value at 31 December 2017.

 Within the fair value hierarchy, based on the lowest level input that is significant to the fair value measurement the above described valuation of investment properties is categorized as Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
-In arriving at their estimates of market values the valuators used their market knowledge and professional judgement and did not rely solely on historical transactional comparable.
+In arriving at their estimates of market values the valuators used their market knowledge and professional judgement and did not rely solely on historical transactional comparables.
 In these circumstances, there was a greater degree of uncertainty than which exists in a more active market in estimating the market values of investment property.
 Furthermore, given the rapid change on the market, significant alterations of value can be encountered within short periods of time.
 Unforeseen macroeconomic or political crises can have a sudden and dramatic effect on markets.
 This could manifest itself by either panic buying or selling, or simply disinclination to trade until it is clear how prices in the market will be affected in the longer term.
 There have been no transfers between Levels in the hierarchy as compared to the previous reporting period.

-Disposals to investment properties during 2016 relate to the sale of smaller plots of land in Tatar Peninsula, all with a total carrying value of EUR 146,485.
-These sales have been made at a selling price slightly higher than the carrying amount resulting in a profit of EUR 74,764.
+Disposals to investment properties during 2017 relate to the sale of several plots from the land bank portfolio as follows: 1,250 sqm in Ovidiu Lake side, Morii Lake plot, a plot of land in the town of Ovidiu of land in Tatar Peninsula, all with a total carrying value of EUR 3,173,777.
+The total selling price was higher than the carrying amount resulting in a profit of EUR 101,223.